davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 The tool you choose depends on where your code runs.

-#### In components and pages
+#### In pages and components

 Components and pages execute on both server (SSR) and client (hydration).
-Use `useFetch` or `useAsyncData` to avoid double fetching.
+Use `useFetch` or `useAsyncData` to coordinate data loading - they prevent double fetching and ensure users don't see loading states by blocking server rendering and client navigation until data is ready.

-For initial data that should be fetched during SSR:
+They must be called synchronously at the top level of your `<script setup>` (or `setup()` function) or from a composable that is also called synchronously within setup:

 ```vue
 <script setup>